 A unanimous choice for the only Honor Award this year.
 All aspects of the building work well together - a beautiful project at all levels: conceptual clarity, clear planning, elegant detailing, and beautiful execution.

 Size 8,000 SF

 There is something inherently magnetic about fire stations.
-From the earliest ages, kids love to look at and be invited by the firefighters to climb on or ride in a fire truck.
-Adults use kids as an excuse to visit the fire station, and secretly hope that they too get the knowing wink from the firefighters and are allowed to climb on one of the rigs.
+From the earliest ages, children shriek with glee when they’re invited by firefighters to climb into their fire trucks.
+Even adults secretly hope that they too will get the knowing wink from the firefighters to come on up and step into one of the rigs.

 2018 Honor Award

 Fire Industry Education Resource Organization (F.I.E.R.O.)